Restoration Movement: Background

-During the First Great Awakening, a movement developed among those Baptists known as Separate Baptists.
-Two themes of this movement were the rejection of creeds and "freedom in the Spirit."
-The Separate Baptists saw Scripture as the "perfect rule" for the church.
+During the First Great Awakening, a movement developed among Baptists known as Separate Baptists.
+Two themes of the movement were the rejection of creeds and "freedom in the Spirit."
+The Separate Baptists saw scripture as the "perfect rule" for the church.
 However, while they turned to the Bible for a structural pattern for the church, they did not insist on complete agreement on the details of that pattern.
-This group originated in New England but was especially strong in the South where the emphasis on a biblical pattern for the church grew stronger.
-In the last half of the 18th century, Separate Baptists became more numerous on the western frontier of Kentucky and Tennessee, where the Stone and Campbell movements would later take root.
-The development of the Separate Baptists in the southern frontier helped prepare the ground for the Restoration Movement.
+The group originated in New England but was especially strong in the Southern United States, where the emphasis on a biblical pattern for the church grew stronger.
+In the latter half of the 18th century, Separate Baptists became more numerous on the western frontier of Kentucky and Tennessee, where the Stone and Campbell movements would later take root.
+The development of the Separate Baptists on the southern frontier helped prepare the ground for the Restoration Movement.
 The membership of both the Stone and Campbell groups drew heavily from the ranks of the Separate Baptists.
-Separate Baptist restorationism also contributed to the development of the Landmark Baptists in the same region as the Stone-Campbell Restoration Movement and at about the same time.
-Under the leadership of James Robinson Graves, this group wanted to define a precise blueprint for the primitive church, believing that any deviation from that blueprint would prevent a person from being part of the true church.
+Separate Baptist restorationism also contributed to the development of Landmarkism in the same region as the Stone-Campbell movement and at about the same time.
+Under the leadership of James Robinson Graves, the Landmark Baptists sought to define a blueprint of the so-called "primitive" church, believing that any deviation from that blueprint would prevent a person from being part of the "true" church.

-James O'Kelly was an early advocate of seeking unity through a return to New Testament Christianity.
-In 1792, dissatisfied with the role of bishops in the Methodist Episcopal Church, he separated from that body.
-O'Kelly's movement, centering in Virginia and North Carolina, was originally called Republican Methodists.
-In 1794 they adopted the name Christian Church.
+James O'Kelly was an early advocate of seeking unity through a return to early Christianity.
+In 1792, dissatisfied with the role of bishops in the Methodist Episcopal Church, he created a schismatic movement of his own.
+O'Kelly's movement, centered in Virginia and North Carolina, were originally called the "Republican Methodists".
+In 1794, they adopted the name "Christian Church".
 During the same period, Elias Smith of Vermont and Abner Jones of New Hampshire led a movement espousing views similar to those of O'Kelly.
-They believed that members could, by looking to scripture alone, simply be Christians without being bound to human traditions and the denominations brought by immigrants from Europe.
+They believed that members could—by looking to Christian scriptures—be Christians without being bound to human traditions and the denominations brought by immigrants from Europe.

 The ideal of restoring a "primitive" form of Christianity grew in popularity in the U.S. after the American Revolution.
 This desire to restore a purer form of Christianity played a role in the development of many groups during this period, known as the Second Great Awakening.
 These included the Church of Jesus Christ of Latter-day Saints, Baptists and Shakers.
-The Restoration Movement began during, and was greatly influenced by, this Second Awakening.
+The Restoration Movement began during and was greatly influenced by, this Second Awakening.
 While the Campbells resisted what they saw as the spiritual manipulation of the camp meetings, the Southern phase of the awakening "was an important matrix of Barton Stone's reform movement" and shaped the evangelistic techniques used by both Stone and the Campbells.